cisco/mindmeld/source/userguide/augmentation.rst

 The data augmentation tool in MindMeld is a command line functionality.
 We demonstrate below the use-cases and configurations that can be defined to get the best augmentation results based on the application.

-Currently, we support data augmentation through paraphrasing for the following languages: English (en), French (fr), Italian (it), Portugese (pt), Romanian (ro), Spanish (es).
+Currently, we support data augmentation through paraphrasing for the following languages (with codes in ISO 639-1 format): English (en), French (fr), Italian (it), Portugese (pt), Romanian (ro), Spanish (es).
 This is done with the use of two models: the English paraphraser and the multi-lingual paraphraser.

 First, we will discuss the configuration needed to initiate an augmentor and then follow it with detailed descriptions of the paraphrasers.